nikeniks/bump-tags/README.md

 ## :bug: Bug in https://github.com/anothrNick/github-tag-action
 - While working on the action provided by `anothrNick/github-tag-action` I have found a possible bug.
 I am not completely sure but it certainly looks like it.
-- When you use `#none` in the commit message the action performs as expected and does not determain the next tag.
+- When you use `#none` in the commit message the action performs as expected and does not determine the next tag.
 - But for the next commit which is without `#none` in its message the action still considers that the commit message contains `#none` and does not determine next tag.
 - This behaviour is seen even though you set `DEFAULT_BUMP` to minor.